How To Treat & When To Seek Help For School Sores

 - taking a daily bath or shower with soap and water

-- practising good hygiene - wash hands with soap regularly (especially important if you are in contact with someone with school sores)
+- practising good hand hygiene - wash hands with soap regularly

 - putting all used tissues and dressings in a rubbish bin with a lid